TechneWare/SmarterMail.Cli/README.md

 _The jargon evolved here: IPs on the permanent blocklist are called PermaBlocks, and IPs on the IDS(Temporary list) are called TempBlocks._

 1. Clone/Compile/Run the solution
-	- At the prompt, type `settings` and press ENTER.
+	- At the prompt, typeÂ `settings`Â and press ENTER.
 Follow the prompts to configure the settings.
-	- If this is the first run, you will need to configure the Smarter Mail Server's address where the API endpoint can be found, e.g., `webmail.example.com`.
+	- If this is the first run, you will need to configure the Smarter Mail Server's address where the API endpoint can be found, e.g.,Â `webmail.example.com`.
 2. Pressing `ENTER` at the prompt will show a list of available commands
 ```
 Usage: commandName [Arguments]